Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Answer the questions.

-- Persian Gulf: a big body of water next to Iraq and Iran
+Guided Reading Look for more details about Justin’s feelings for Jemmie.
+Here’s some vocabulary you'll see today: - Persian Gulf: a big body of water next to Iraq and Iran

 - encouraging: a good sign